The Parasite-Mental Health Connection

 It turns out that while T. gondii often lives in the muscle tissue of its host, it has been found brain tissue as well.
 The location of the infection within the brain can influence which cluster of symptoms appear.

 Highjacking Dopamine Production

-The parasite is thought to trigger the overproduction of dopamine², an important neurotransmitter affecting movement, thought, and behavior.
-While low dopamine is associated neurological diseases such as Parkinson’s; excess production of dopamine has long been held as cause behind schizophrenia.
+The parasite is thought to trigger the overproduction of dopamine², an important neurotransmitter affecting movement thought, and behavior.
+While low dopamine is associated with neurological diseases such as Parkinson’s; excess production of dopamine has long been held as a cause behind schizophrenia.
 Excess levels of dopamine negatively influence mood, sociability, mental concentration, and the sleep/wake cycle.
 These same behaviors are disrupted in schizophrenia.

 Based on the research thus far, it is suspected that about 20%, or 1 in 5 people with schizophrenia are infected with, and therefore psychological impaired by T. gondii³.
 The direction in which research is headed suggests that other “mental illnesses” may have parasitic or dysbiotic origins.

 While this information may be alarming, there are simple blood tests that can be performed to determine if a person has been, or is currently infected by the Toxoplasma gondii parasite.
 A blood sample is taken, and the presence of IgM and IgG antibodies to the parasite is identified confirming the diagnosis.
 If healthcare providers who work with schizophrenic patients would test for this parasite in these instances, I believe we begin to see a positive change in the mental health landscape.
 There are several therapies both pharmaceutical and herbal that are effective in treating this parasitic infection.